Cal Farley’s Boys Ranch Advocacy

-Faith Against Conversion Therapy (FACT) organizes faith leaders to take a public stand against conversion and/or reparative therapy, or the psychological manipulation and abuse of children in an attempt to “cure” homosexuality.
+Faith Against Conversion Therapy (FACT) organizes faith leaders to take a public stand against conversion and/or reparative therapy, or the psychological manipulation and abuse of children in an attempt to “cure” homosexuality and other LGBTQ+ identities.
 FACT provides knowledgeable speakers to congregations and calls on the leaders of houses of worship to pledge to actively condemn these dangerous practices.

 Religious Recovery Alliance

 The Religious Recovery Alliance is a coalition of organizations working to end religiously enabled trauma in all its forms.
 The Alliance makes evident the adverse ways in which religious groups and practices can affect individuals in both the immediate and long-term.